 Nature and Severity of Injuries

-The kind of injury is the first, and often most influential, determinant of value.
+The severity of the injury is an influential, determinant of value.
 Hospitalization, surgeries, fractures, spinal cord damage, traumatic brain injury, amputations, and permanent neurological deficits create much larger documented medical bills and long-term care needs than soft-tissue injuries.
 Those differences directly increase the measurable economic damages and strengthen claims for non-economic loss.
-In short, the more serious and permanent the harm, the greater the funds required to cover both current treatment and future medical needs.
+In short, the more serious and permanent the harm, the more your claim is ultimately worth, subject to the amount of insurance coverage available.

 Past and Future Medical Costs

-Recoverable medical costs include everything from emergency care, surgeries, and hospital stays to rehabilitation, prescriptions, assistive devices, and ongoing home health care.
+Recoverable medical costs include everything from emergency care, surgeries, and hospital stays to rehabilitation, physical therapy, prescriptions, assistive devices, and ongoing home health care.
 Immediate bills establish a floor for economic damages.
-Your compensation features future care, estimated by physicians and life-care planners.
+Your compensation features future care, which can be estimated by physicians and life-care planners.

 These costs can multiply a claim’s value dramatically when long-term therapy, lifelong medication, or assisted living is necessary.
 Accurately documenting and projecting these expenses is a technical task that relies on medical records, expert reports, and calculations.